RIPE-NCC/ripe-database-documentation/docs/18.Installation-and-Development/06-Installation-instructions.md

 The Whois server supports text searches [full text search](../How-to-Query-the-RIPE-Database/Web-Query-Form/#using-full-text-search).
 To enable this feature, you need to run an [Elasticsearch](https://www.elastic.co/guide/en/elasticsearch/reference/current/docker.html) instance either locally or on a server accessible from your machine.
+The Elasticsearch version must be compatible with the `elasticsearch.version` property specified in `pom.xml`.

 * Configuring Whois to Use Elasticsearch: If your Elasticsearch instance **only supports HTTP** (not HTTPS), you need to modify `ElasticSearchInstance.getEsClient`.
 You need to update `https` to `http` in the method and rebuild the